Search: 158 results

 And Joab sent messengers to David, and said, I have fought against Rabbah, and have taken the city of waters.

-Now therefore gather the rest of the people together, and encamp against the city, and take it: lest I take the city, and it be called after my name.
+Now therefore collect the rest of the people, and encamp against the city, and take it: lest I take the city, and it be called after my name.

 And David will gather all the people together and go to Rabbah, and war against it and take it